jayvdb/django-dunder/README.md

 They may be sufficient for some projects.

-Only interested in your own models?
+Starting a new project, and only interested in your own models?
 [pydantic](https://github.com/samuelcolvin/pydantic) provides default and customisable dunders, and [django-ninja](https://github.com/vitalik/django-ninja) provides a Django REST